 Loch Lomond Facts - plan your visit

 We’ve got lots of Loch Lomond facts.
-Discover scenic villages, see the choice of things to do on and around Scotland's largest loch.
+Enjoy picturesque villages, discover all there is to see and do on and around Scotland's largest loch.
 (Are you fit enough for Ben Lomond?)
-Or do some shopping at Loch Lomond Shores and discover the cafe with the kilted waiters.
+Alternatively, shop at Loch Lomond Shores or discover the cafe with the kilted waiters.

 Loch Lomond Facts